AndrewRyzhikov/Auth-Service/README.md

 - Set up automatic deployment using GitHub Actions to a remote server.
 - Configured the server to run the gRPC service and make it accessible to clients.

-### URL Shortener Integration

-- Integrated the gRPC service with the existing URL Shortener service as a client.
-- Implemented functionality in the URL Shortener service to send authentication requests to the gRPC service and handle responses.

 ### Functional Tests

 - Wrote comprehensive functional tests for the gRPC service to ensure that all methods work as expected.